mohit2708/study/django/django.md

 |       |                                                                                                         |
 |       |                                                                                                         |

 ### **Ques.
+What is virtual Enviroment**
+* A virtual environment is like a separate space wherein we can install our project requirements which is completely isolated from the global installations.

+### **Ques.
 What is Django?**
 * Django—pronounced “Jango,”.
 Django is a free and open source and server-side web application framework written in Python.
 * Django follows the MVT (Model View Template) pattern which is based on the Model View Controller architecture.